scunning1975/collegio-carlo-alberto/README.md

 ---

-## Structure
+## Repository Structure

-This repository contains:
+Our repository contains:

 - `README.md` – This file
 - `/data/` – Sample datasets used during exercises